learn-co-students/html-css-html-elements-code-along-html-000/README.md

 ### Run local tests.

 To run local tests type the `learn` command from Terminal.
 This will take a snapshot of one of your pages and make a comparison with a solution snapshot.
-If it passes the local build light will trun green for this lesson page back at learn.co in your browser.
+If it passes, the local build light will turn green for this lesson page back at learn.co in your browser.
 If it does not pass watch the video again, and check your code.

 ### Stage, commit, and push up your changes.